loopwerk/loopwerk.io/content/articles/2024-09-17-python-poetry-vs-uv.md

 I think this doesn't make much sense.
 The way that the uv CLI is structured is complex with a lot of commands and subcommands.
 I really do prefer Poetry's CLI.
 For example why is there a `uv pip` interface with a bunch of different subcommands to manage package dependencies on a low level?

+> [!SIDENOTE]
-> **Update Nov 11, 2024**: uv version 0.5.0 added support for seeing outdated packages.
+> uv version 0.5.0 added support for seeing outdated packages.
 Check out my [revisiting uv](/articles/2024/python-uv-revisited/) article for more information.

 ## uv replaces pipx